How to Stop the Struggle to Attract Clients to Your Firm

 While there are a lot of challenges facing accounting firms and law firms today, knowing how to bring more clients in the door probably sits at the top of your list, and we can probably add to that keeping the clients you already have.

 You and your partners may be experts in your field with many years of solid industry experience, and you know you are offering your clients a quality service, but over the past decade your industry has been going through a fundamental transformation.
 Mobile computing, Artificial Intelligence, and rapidly shifting consumer habits and trends, ever changing laws are all changing the way information is recorded, stored, and analyzed.
 It's also changing what clients are looking for and expecting from their professional advisors.
 For this reason, traditional approaches to bringing in new clients don't always yield the same results they used to.

 Today, if you want to have a healthy client pipeline then you need to not only be in tune with the current environment, but figure out how your firm fits into it.

 Playing To Your Strengths

-In areas like client acquisition and business growth and development, many accounting firms don't fully tap into the skills that they already have at their disposal.
-These firms may be filled with talented professionals who are hired to help their clients maximize their resources, achieve financial growth and stability, and ultimately see patterns that their clients don't see themselves.
-In other words, these accountants know how to connect the dots.
+In areas like client acquisition and business development, many firms don't fully tap into the skills that they already have at their disposal.
+Every firm has talented professionals who are hired to help clients maximize their resources, achieve financial growth and stability, ensure protection of assets and wealth, and ultimately see patterns their clients don't see themselves.
+In other words, these accountants and attoneys know how to connect the dots.

 Yet ironically, these same professionals struggle when it comes to connecting the dots in their own business.
 It's as if their own systems sit in their blind spot.